lytinahome/NOTE-paper-collection/Time Series Similarity/0Summary of UCR-DTW.md

 ### A scenario to implement this method.
 - **gene problems**: (see section 5.3 in the paper)
 > Set a relative short piece of DNA (with the length of 0.7million) in Human as the target, then use UCR-DTW to find out the closest gene piece (from a 2 billion long DNA query) in other five primates respectively.
 After that cluster those six DNA pieces.
-It turns out the clustering relationship reflects the correct biological grouping info.
+It turns out the clustering hieracy reflects the correct biological grouping info.
 This is an example of how UCR-DTW is used in similary search and further in time series clustering.

 ### What is this method.
 The main idea of this method is to pruning the sequences and filtering out the candidate in order to reduce the needed calculation.